Table of Contents

 - Linked to an increased risk of heart attacks, for reasons that are not clearly understood

-While experts agree that heart disease risks are associated with some HIV medications, there are also important benefits to the heart and immune system from HIV treatment.
+While experts agree that heart disease risks are associated with some HIV drugs, there are also important benefits to the heart and immune system from HIV treatment.
 It is important to work with your health care provider to weigh the risks and benefits of the HIV medications you choose.

 There are some HIV drugs that have less of an impact on cholesterol and triglycerides.
 These include Edurant (rilpivirine), Viramune (nevirapine), Intelence (etravirine), Isentress (raltegravir), Tivicay (dolutegravir), and Selzentry (maraviroc).
 Reyataz (atazanavir) and Prezista (darunavir) are also less likely to increase lipids, but both require use with Norvir (ritonavir), and Norvir does increase lipids.